kobotoolbox/docs/source/select_one_and_select_many.md

 ## Setting up the question and choices

-Follow the same steps to setting up either a "Select One" or a "Select Many"
+Follow the same steps for setting up either a "Select One" or a "Select Many"
 question:

--   In the KoboToolbox formbuilder, click the <i class="k-icon k-icon-plus"></i>
-    button to add a new question.
+-   In the formbuilder, click the <i class="k-icon k-icon-plus"></i> button to add a new question.
 -   Type the question label, for example, "What is your marital status?".
 Then click **+ Add Question** (or press **Enter**).
 -   Choose the question type ("Select One" or "Select Many")